 The character of the house and even the surroundings seems to mirror that of its chief inhabitant, Father Epiphanios.
 He is a bestselling author, his book “The Cuisine of the Holy Mountain Athos” has already made him a celebrity and it is easy to imagine this charismatic but humble monk could enthrall any audience.

-He may not fit with many people’s perception of a monk and the austere life which they are expected to live, full of sacrifice.
+He may not fit with many people’s perception of a monk, and the austere life of sacrifice, which we expect them to live.
 He enjoys a few ‘vices’ and the good things in life including the wine produced in his own vineyards, the simple, organic food from his kitchen and the occasional cigar.
-He could possibly be described as hedonistic but this seems inaccurate, he is not any less spiritual or devout.
+He could be described as hedonistic but this seems inaccurate, he is not any less spiritual or devout.
 Spending just a few minutes in his company, listening to some wise words leaves no room for doubting his faith.

-Hospitality plays a large part in his belief system and we were made to feel extremely welcome throughout this visit.
+Hospitality plays a large part in his belief system, we felt extremely welcome throughout this visit.
 Several small groups of pilgrims passed through over the weekend and they were all made to feel equally at home.

 “This included a seven hour religious service”

-Despite requiring the services of an interpreter his keen sense of humour was also evident which was usually shared with an infectious and mischievous laugh.
-I felt totally at ease in his company, he has an authorative manner but was never overbearing.
-If however he felt something would add to the experience he was prepared to insist that everybody participated.
-This included a seven hour religious service at one of the larger monasteries but nobody was inclined to disagree.
+Despite requiring the services of an interpreter his keen sense of humour was also clear.
+Which he usually shared with an infectious and mischievous laugh.
+I felt totally at ease in his company, he has an authoritative manner, but was never overbearing.
+If however, he felt something would add to the experience he would insist that everybody participated.
+This included a seven hour religious service at one of the larger monasteries, but nobody disagreed.